eTrejoLujano/dashed-eats-django/README.md

 ## Project Overview
 ### Technologies Used
-- React: Used as the primary frontend library.
+- React: The primary frontend library.
 - Redux Toolkit: For state management.
-- Django: Used as the primary backend framework.
+- Django: The primary backend framework.
 - Tailwind CSS: Used to design the responsive user interface (UI).
-- Amazon Web Services: Used for deployment of the backend infrastructure
+- Amazon Web Services: Used for the deployment of the backend infrastructure.

 ### Project's backend Structure
 The project's codebase is organized as follows: